plone/plone.restapi-angular/README.md

 Methods:

-copy(sourcePath: string, targetPath: string): copy the content to another location.
+`copy(sourcePath: string, targetPath: string)`: copy the resource to another location.
 Returns an observable.

-create(path: string, contentModel: any): create a new content in the container indicated by the path.
+`create(path: string, model: any)`: create a new resource in the container indicated by the path.
 Returns an observable.

-delete(path: string): remove the requested resource as an observable.
+`delete(path: string)`: remove the requested resource as an observable.
 Returns an observable.

-find(query: any): returns the search results as an observable.
+`find(query: any)`: returns the search results as an observable.

-get(path: string): returns the requested resource as an observable.
+`get(path: string)`: returns the requested resource as an observable.

-move(sourcePath: string, targetPath: string): move the content to another location.
+`move(sourcePath: string, targetPath: string)`: move the resource to another location.
 Returns an observable.

-transition(path: string, transition: string): perform the transition on the content.
+`transition(path: string, transition: string)`: perform the transition on the resource.
+Returns an observable.

+`update(path: string, model: any)`: update the resource.
 Returns an observable.

 ### Traversal